txb12345/AMVF-for-SAR-ATR/README.md

-We no longer provide the source code of this paper due to the fact that it has been applied to other projects.
+We no longer provide the source code of this paper as it has been applied to other projects.